-Driving around the city is not difficult as most streets follow a grid pattern, but it might get confusing to those unfamiliar with the streets during rush hour and construction.
+Driving around the city is not difficult as most streets follow a grid pattern, but it might confuse those unfamiliar with the streets during rush hour and construction.
 The city also has numerous parking garages, lots and street parking.
 Fees and availability will vary depending on the time and day.
-Be sure to observe parking guidelines.
+Be sure to observe the parking guidelines.

 - Language – Canada has two official languages – English and French.
 In addition to these, the top five languages spoken in Toronto are Chinese, Italian, Tamil, Portuguese and Spanish.

 - Currency: Canadian dollar, denominations under five dollars are coins.
 The bills are made of polymer so they might feel a bit unusual to the touch.
 ATMs and banks are easily available throughout the city.

 - Tipping: A 15 to 20% tip on the pre-tax bill is customary when dining out if you’re happy with your service.
 Restaurants might automatically add gratuity to large groups.
 Tipping is also customary for other services at a similar rate.

 - Taxes: There is a 13% sales tax (HST) added to most purchases.
 Keep that in mind for any items you are considering.